 Specifies the flag color of the Message object.
 It MUST NOT exist unless the value of the PidTagFlagStatus property is set to "followupFlagged", or the Message object is a meeting-related object.
 This property SHOULD NOT exist on a Task object<2>.
-When set on other Message objects, this property MUST be set to one of the following values.
+When acting on other Message objects, set this property to one of the following values.